I know that for most of my clients, a whey protein shake is the first thing they turn to after a tough gym session.

 Benefits Of Added Ingredients

-Our dietitian also recommended that people with acne look for some added ingredients to help them better control their skin condition.
+Our dietitian also recommended that people with acne look for some added ingredients to help them better control their skin condition effectively.

-The two most important ones would be vitamins A and D, as the skin needs these to repair and rebuild new skin cells.
+The two most important ones would be vitamins D and A, as the skin needs these to repair and rebuild new skin cells.
 It’s not something you find in many protein powders, so you might need to compare a few different labels.

 Also, check for vitamin B12 content, as some scientists believe that excessive amounts of B12 may trigger more oil production and inflammation.